awesomeeng/awesome-log/README.md

  - **text**: The text message for this particular log entry.
  - **args**: Any extra arguments passed to the log call.
  - **system**: The javascript file in which this log call was made.
 Please note that including this field is very expensive from a performance standpoint, and it should only be used in development systems.
+ - **system:<X>**: Like **system**, but move X number of places down the stack to find the system name.
+This is useful if you have wrapped AwesomeLog in a service of some sort and system always reports that wrapper name.
+X is an integer.
+By default X is 1 and a value of 0 is not allowed.
+Like **system** above this comes with significant performance costs and should only be used in development.
  - **hostname**: The hostname of the machine the log event occured on.
 Good for integrated log systems.
  - **domain**: The domain name portion of the hostname, that is the last two segments of the hostname.
  - **servername**: The computer name for the machine the log event occured on.
 This is the first segment of the hostname.